Talbot Unit 7

 Existing Operations

-- We’re currently adding dual-fuel enhancements to four of the existing units at the Talbot Energy Facility, representing a separate $100 million capital investment.
+- We recently added dual-fuel enhancements to four of the existing units at the Talbot Energy Facility, increasing energy reliability for Georgians.